-GED® Prep Online - Summer classes start May 10
+GED® Prep - Summer B classes start June 23

 Student Affairs staff are now available for in-person application, registration and payment help at our three campuses: Altamonte Springs, Lee Campus at Oviedo, and Sanford/Lake Mary.
-No appointment is necessary, drop by during our regular business hours: M-Th 8:30 a.m.-6 p.m. and Fridays 8:30 a.m.-4 p.m*.
-All student services are still available virtually if you choose not to come to campus.
-Along with our continuing online class options, in-person classes for Summer 2021 are now available at Altamonte Springs and Sanford/Lake Mary campuses.
+No appointment is necessary, drop by during our business hours: M-Th 8:30 a.m.-6 p.m.
+All Seminole State campuses are closed on Fridays during the summer months (through July 30).
+Student services are available virtually if you choose not to come to campus.
 Please contact us or visit our Reopening website for more details.

-Prepare for the GED® Exam online with Seminole State College!
+Prepare for the GED® Exam with Seminole State College!

 Did you know that in the state of Florida the GED® exam is an alternative pathway to earn a high school diploma?
 It's true!
 When you pass the exam you are awarded a high school diploma issued by the Florida Department of Education.
 You can use it just like you would a diploma earned in the traditional high school environment.
 A high school diploma will allow you to: